How to Get a Personal Loan as a New Employee

 Stay in Your Profession – If you are currently employed on a contract and receive a contract extension it will show lenders that your income will be consistent for a longer period of time.
 The longer the contract, the greater your chance for approval will be.

 Get a Cosigner – If you’re on a contract with an end date coming up, getting a cosigner can help you to get approved for a loan.
 A cosigner with a great credit score and a stable job will take some of the risks out of giving you a loan because the lender can feel confident that payments will be made if you don’t secure future employment.
-To learn more about cosigners, click here.
+To learn more, check out our personal loans with cosigners guide.

 Whether you’re looking to take out an auto loan or a personal loan to buy a car, a job offer letter will increase your chances of approval.
 The same limitations will apply, though.
 The length of your employment, salary, and other factors will determine your eligibility.